 1. Masters' theses must be overseen and approved by a committee consisting of at least three members.
 Doctoral dissertations must be overseen and approved by a committee consisting of at least four members.

 2. For the master's thesis, at least one committee member must be from outside the candidate's specific research topic of study.
 For the doctoral dissertation, at least one committee member must be from outside the candidate's program of study.

 3. All committee members must hold graduate faculty member status (full, associate, or adjunct).
 The chair of the committee must hold full graduate faculty member status.

 4. The dean of The Graduate School must approve individuals external to Grand Valley as members for thesis or dissertation committees.
-Qualified individuals will be given adjunct faculty member status for three years from the time of approval to serve on the thesis or dissertation committee.
+Qualified individuals will be given nontenure track graduate faculty status for three years from the time of approval to serve on thesis or dissertation committees..